 “Actually, Bobby thinks you’re pretty tuff, Ruthie” I lied.
 Her dark skin purpled a shade in the glare of the floods.
 Her huge brown eyes turned inward, viewing a special dream, no doubt, and then lowered slowly, seeming to settle on the thick rims of her big, black glasses.
 Why had I lied, I wondered.

 I looked Ruthie over.
 She had a cute, trim figure.
 Her eyes were lovely, with lashes like long fingers, trying to tap her forehead.
 Too bad about the schnoz.

 I felt my heart send a tsunami roaring through my chest.
-Did her parents have the money to pay for her braces?
-And had I sent her heart sailing off in the direction of a landfall it would not make?
+Had I sent her heart sailing off in the direction of a landfall it would not make?
 Had I been fair?
 Her hopes would be dashed against the rocks of impossible expectations.
 Now there was a real purple metaphor, I thought.
 But didn’t she already lack any real expectations?
 Which was worse, false hope or no hope at all?
 Anyway, her nose wasn’t really all that big.

 “Hey, Bette, wanna skate?”
 I asked.
 Looks like lasers crossed the empty circle inside the ring of chicks.